Alphaeus Patterson

-Alphaeus Patterson (March 15, 1856 – November 4, 1931) was a politician and businessman from Alberta, Canada.
-He was born in Kemptville, Ontario.
+Alphaeus Patterson (March 15, 1856 – November 4, 1931) was an Irish-Canadian politician and businessman in Alberta, Canada.
+He was born in Kempville, Canada West.

 Business

-Patterson founded a company with William Rae known as The Argonaut Company Ltd. in 1909 Patterson became President and Rae became the secretary-treasure.
+Patterson founded a company with William Rae known as The Argonaut Company Ltd. In 1909 Patterson became President and Rae became the secretary-treasure.
 The company was primarily responsible for developing the site on Bear Creek that became modern Grande Prairie.

-In 1911 Patterson erected the first Store building in Grande Prairie the business was known as Paterson & Son as he ran the store and a post office from the same building with his son Jack O. Patterson.
+In 1911, Patterson erected the first Store building in Grande Prairie.
+The business was known as Paterson & Son.
+He ran the store and a post office from the same building with his son, Jack O. Patterson.

 Politics

 Patterson was elected to the Alberta Legislature in the 1913 Alberta general election.
-He ran in a hotly three-way contested race defeating former Member of the Legislative Assembly (MLA) William Bredin and against his former business partner and future MLA William Rae.
-He served 1 term in the Assembly as a member of the official opposition and did not run for re-election.
+He ran in a hotly three-way contested race defeating former Member of the Legislative Assembly (MLA), William Bredin, and against his former business partner and future MLA,William Rae.
+He served one term in the Assembly as a member of the official opposition and did not run for re-election.

 Patterson is the first member elected to the Alberta Legislature who lived in Grande Prairie, Alberta.
 He died in 1931 in North Saanich, British Columbia.